diegovadillogonzalez/diegovadillogonzalez.github.io/_pages/about.md

   - /about.html
 ---

-A data-driven personal website

 ABOUT
 ======
 Hi There!

 My name is Diego Vadillo González.
 I am a PhD Student at Universidad Pablo de Olavide, in seville, Spain.
 The research I am carrying out for the doctorate is in the intersection of social inequalities and educational systems.
-It (mainly) compares internationally how social inequalities are understood and confronted in three diferent countries' primary education system.
-The countries are Spain, Germany and France.
+It (mainly) compares how social inequalities are understood and confronted internationally in primary education system.
+The countries where the research is carried out are Spain, Germany and France.
 It is conducted with the research group ["Grupo de Investigación en Acción Socioeducativa"](https://www.upo.es/investiga/gias/) from Universidad Pablo de Olavide.

-1. Register a GitHub account if you don't have one and confirm your e-mail (required!)
-1. Fork [this template](https://github.com/academicpages/academicpages.github.io) by clicking the "Use this template" button in the top right.
-1. Go to the repository's settings (rightmost item in the tabs that start with "Code", should be below "Unwatch").
-Rename the repository "[your GitHub username].github.io", which will also be your website's URL.
-1. Set site-wide configuration and create content & metadata (see below -- also see [this set of diffs](https://archive.is/3TPas) showing what files were changed to set up [an example site](https://getorg-testacct.github.io) for a user with the username "getorg-testacct")
-1. Upload any files (like PDFs, .zip files, etc.) to the files/ directory.
-They will appear at https://[your GitHub username].github.io/files/example.pdf.
-1. Check status by going to the repository settings, in the "GitHub pages" section
+I conduct research with a mixed methods approach.
+As qualitative methods, I use scripted and half scripted interviews, fieldwork and non-participatory observation.
+As quantitative methods I use a multilungual survey (yet to be finished) that is offered in Spanish, German, French and English to educational professionals to answer and then, the data is handled in R, and I use quantitative textanalysis to get closer to each of the countries specific regulations in terms of education and attention to social inequalities.

+In the moment I am on a research visit at [Humboldt Universität zu Berlin](https://www.hu-berlin.de/en) (from 01/03/2026 - 31/08/2026) where I am also studying the [MA Research Training Program](https://www.sowi.hu-berlin.de/de/studium/studiengaenge/masterstudiengaenge/martp).
+While my research stay, I am gaining valuable insights into germany's case, developing and fostering research skills and tools as well as learning from other peers.

 Site-wide configuration
 ------